deepset-ai/haystack-integrations/integrations/instructor-embedder.md

 query_pipeline = Pipeline()
 # Add the text embedder component to the pipeline
 query_pipeline.add_component("TextEmbedder", text_embedder)
-# Add a MemoryEmbeddingRetriever component to the pipeline that retrieves documents from the doc_store
+# Add a InMemoryEmbeddingRetriever component to the pipeline that retrieves documents from the doc_store
 query_pipeline.add_component(
-    "Retriever", MemoryEmbeddingRetriever(document_store=doc_store)
+    "Retriever", InMemoryEmbeddingRetriever(document_store=doc_store)
 )
 # Connect the output of TextEmbedder to the input of Retriever
 query_pipeline.connect("TextEmbedder", "Retriever")